Dayton Dragons Game Notes for Saturday

 Radio: 980 WONE Fox Sports

-Return of the Comeback Kids: Last night's second game win was the sixth victory for the Dragons in 2021 in games when they trailed by at least four runs.
-Over the last five years, they averaged 2.2 wins per season when trailing by at least four runs.
-The Dragons have won nine games in 2021 after trailing by at least three runs, compared to the five-year average of 5.6 per season (Friday night was their first since June 15).
-On June 8 and 9, the Dragons won two games in two nights despite trailing by five or more runs in each game.
-They had six such comebacks in the last five years (697 games), averaging 1.2 comebacks per season in games when trailing by five or more runs.
-The June 8 win after trailing 7-0 matched the largest comeback for the Dragons over at least the last 15 seasons.
-Records on comebacks date back to 2006.
+Last Game: Friday: Lansing 7, Dayton 6.
+For just the third time all season, the Dragons lost a game after holding a lead of at least three runs.
+Dayton built a 3-0 lead over the first three innings, helped by a two-run homer by Quin Cotton.
+They fell behind before jumping back ahead 6-5 on Jack Rogers' tie-breaking homer in the top of the eighth before Lansing scored single runs in the bottom of the eighth and ninth to win.

-The Difference Between Winning and Losing: In the Dragons two wins in the current series, they have gone 10 for 23 (.435) with runners in scoring position.
-In their three losses, they have gone 1 for 30.
+Current Series at Lansing: The Dragons are 3-1 in the current six-game series at Lansing, outscoring the Lugnuts 35-14.
+They are batting .285 in the series with 10 home runs.
+The team ERA in the series is 3.31.
+They have committed two errors in the four games.
+Dragons on the Road Trip: 6-5.

-This Series at West Michigan: The Dragons are 2-3 in the current series at West Michigan.
-Dayton is batting .250 in the series and averaging 4.4 runs per game.
-The team ERA in the series is 3.00.
-The Dragons have committed two errors in the five games.
+High-A Central League Playoffs: Major League Baseball has announced that leagues at three classifications, including the High-A Central League, will conduct playoffs in September.
+The top two teams in each league, regardless of division, will meet in a best-of-five series.

-Schedule Additions/Changes: The Dragons game at Lansing on Wednesday, August 11 has been changed to a 1:05 p.m. start.
+Playoff Race: The Dragons are one game behind Cedar Rapids in the race for the #2 seed in the 2021 post-season.

 Player Notes